AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/example-scenarios.md

 ## Invalid email/phone scenarios

 There are also instances of users who provide fake values as phone numbers and/or email addresses when registering.
-In these case, if limits are not enabled, then a single hashed email or hashed phone number will end up being linked to multiple different CRM IDs.
+In these cases, if limits are not enabled, then phone/email related identities will end up being linked to multiple different CRM IDs.

 ![invalid-email-phone](../images/identity-settings/invalid-email-phone.png)